DoZR-zz/gitrepo/readme.md

-hello this is first try
+hello this is first try edit form another pc